jennyballif/jennyballif.github.io/_posts/2016-12-21-science-mom-s-guide-to-water-part-2.md

 comments: true
 title: 'Science Mom''s Guide to Water, Part 2'
 description: >-
   Water has the strongest surface tension of any non-metallic liquid.
-But if you add a surfactant?
-Then the surface tension changes dramatically!
+In this guide we explore just how strong surface tension is--and how it can change--through several hands-on activities.
 headline: >-
   Water has the strongest surface tension of any non-metallic liquid.
 In this guide we explore just how strong surface tension is--and how it can